Pelvic Avulsion Fractures

-Femoral shaft fractures can be diagnosed with an AP and lateral femur radiograph, and advanced imaging is usually not necessary unless the fracture extends proximally or distally into a physis.
+Femoral shaft fractures can be diagnosed with an AP and lateral femur radiograph.
+Advanced imaging is usually not necessary unless the fracture extends proximally or distally into a physis.

-Treatment is based primarily on age and size of the child, as well as stability of the fracture pattern.
+Treatment is based primarily on age and size of the child as well as stability of the fracture pattern.
 Children younger than 6 months old can be treated in a soft harness.
 In this age group, the fracture is apt to heal without significant sequelae because of the bone’s remodeling potential.
 Children 6 months to ~6 years old can usually be treated successfully with a hip spica cast.
-Many of these children sustain low energy spiral fractures that do not significantly shorten, and because children will overgrow up to 2 cm in their injured femur, they can tolerate the mild shortening that will occur during spica cast treatment (Figure 1).
+Many pediatric femoral shaft fractures are low energy injuries with a spiral pattern.
+These fractures are not at significant risk for shortening.
+Furthermore, because the injured bone typically overgrows the contralateral side by up to 2 cm, the mild shortening that will occur during spica cast treatment is well-tolerated (Figure 1).

 Older children between 6 and 12 years old are treated based on their weight and fracture pattern.
-Children in this age group under 50 kg with stable fracture patterns are treated with flexible intramedullary nails, and larger children or children with length or rotationally unstable fracture patterns are treated with submuscular plating.
-Children greater than 12 years old can be treated with lateral trochanteric entry rigid intramedullary nails.
-(Lateral entry helps avoid the blood supply to the femoral head and resultant avascular necrosis.)
+Children in this age group weighing less than 50 kg with stable fracture patterns are treated with flexible intramedullary nails.
+Fractures in heavier children or those with unstable fracture patterns are treated with surgical plating.
+Children older than 12 years of age can be treated with rigid intramedullary nails using a lateral trochanteric entry point.
+This surgical approach minimizes the risks of damaging the blood supply to the femoral head and of resultant avascular necrosis.
 Most femoral shaft fractures typically heal without future functional deficits.

 Tibial Tubercle Fractures